 Let’s discuss what high blood pressure is, which symptoms to look out for, potential causes, and diet’s effect on blood pressure.

-We will then go through 15 different foods that have been research-proven to help lower blood pressure.
+We will then go through 15 research proven foods to lower blood pressure.

 What is high blood pressure?

 High blood pressure is when systolic blood pressure is higher or equal to 140 mmHg and/or diastolic blood pressure is higher or equal to 90 mmHg.